Kenya to Cape - 43 days

 (B:2, L:2, D:2)

-Spitzkoppe - Swakopmund.
-Our next stop is Swakopmund.
-Founded by the Germans in 1892, their colonial influence is still evident today.
+Swakopmund was founded by the Germans in 1892 and their colonial influence is still evident today.
 Swakopmund has a selection of excellent coffee shops, restaurants & bars as well as many arts and crafts shops selling Namibian curios.
 There are fine beaches to walk along as well as a great museum, aquarium and galleries to visit.
-The following 2 days are spent relaxing or participating in a myriad of optional excursions which include sky diving, quad biking, sand boarding, scenic desert flights, dolphin cruises, horse riding and more!
+The following day is spent relaxing or participating in a myriad of optional excursions which include sky diving, quad biking, sand boarding, scenic desert flights, dolphin cruises, horse riding and more!
 Overnight - Swakopmund

 Swakopmund - Sesriem.
+Leaving Swakopmund, we head south to the industrial Walvis Bay before turning inland and toward the desert.
 Continuing our journey, we enter the Namib-Naukluft Park in one of the oldest deserts in the world.
 We base ourselves at Sesriem, a great place to experience the Namib and its many moods.
-A short distance away is Sossusvlei, surrounded by a dramatic sea of sand dunes which are reputed to be the highest in the world.
+A short distance away is Sossusvlei, surrounded by a dramatic sea of sand dunes reputed to be the highest in the world.
 Magnificent views of the desert can be seen from the top of the dunes, some over 300 m high.
-We spend the afternoon exploring this amazing area.
-An optional guided excursion is available to walk around the area, learning about the amazing history, geology, flora and fauna from the specialised local guides.
-View the sunset from the top of Dune 45 - a truly memorable experience!
+We spend an afternoon exploring this amazing area.
 Overnight - Sesriem

 Sesriem - Fish River Canyon.
 Heading out early, we see the sunrise over this beautiful area before we leave the serenity of the dunes to head south to the Fish River Canyon.
 At 161 km long, 27 km wide and about 550 m deep, it’s the second largest canyon in the world.
 The outer canyon was formed by tectonic activity, while the erosion of the Fish River formed the inner canyon.
 A road follows the eastern rim, giving us access to several viewing points from where we can take in the spectacular vistas.
 Overnight - Fish River Canyon